BlueJCash/CS_5850_EQ_Project/README.md

 ## Usage Instructions

-Once the repository is cloned or download the EQ_Analysis_Run.ipynb file can be access.
+Once the repository is cloned or downloaded the EQ_Analysis_Run.ipynb file can be accessed.
-After accessing this file the code can be run by running each or all cell.
+After accessing this file the code can be run by running each or all cells.
 The main() function contains multiple variables that can be edited by the user to customize the analysis.
 These variables are as follows:
 * city # Controls focal point of the analysis